garethltm/obsibrain/INFOSYS303 - Solutions Architecture/Enterprise Architect (EA).md

 - Uncovers operational gaps
 - Analyzes information through data models & architecture diagrams
-- Communicates the value of new IT strategies & keeps stakeholders informed of ongoing intiatives
+- Communicates the value of new IT strategies & keeps stakeholders informed of ongoing initiatives